 The short answer is ‘Yes, but not all’.
 Here’s why:

 There are actually different answers as different solutions work for different couples.
 For instance, some people get married older than the majority.
 Then these couples or one of the two may be financially-established already so merging finances might seem like too much trouble, especially if there are no prenuptial agreements.
-Generally, it all depends on where you are financially as individuals – how much you trust each other, and how well your spending and saving habits blend.
+Generally, it all depends on where you are financial as individuals – how much you trust each other, and how well your spending and saving habits blend.
 Let’s trim that out.

 Blending your accounts doesn’t equate to trusting your partner or not doing so means you don’t trust them.
 Before you even think about marriage, one of the big questions is how well you trust your partner to manage your finances.
-If you don’t at all, or if you worry that your partner will spend you both into debt, you might want to take a step back from the entire project.
+If you don’t at all, or if you worry that your partner will send you both into debt, you might want to take a step back from the entire project.

 The rule is to put your money in the same place each month; the question is ‘How much?’
 What if the other has more income than the other?
-Talk about whether you’re in percentage, in full, in fixed amount of shares every month, etc. From your merged finances, you can pay every household bill, from the same account and you won’t need to worry about splitting the household costs.
+Talk about whether you’re in percentage, in full, in a fixed amount of shares every month, etc. From your merged finances, you can pay every household bill, from the same account and you won’t need to worry about splitting the household costs.

 For some people, sharing a bank account makes them feel like they are actually married and not simply two people living as housemates.
 But to be brutally true about it, if one of you makes more than the other, sharing everything might seem a bit unfair.
 Or say, one of you got into so much debt before marriage, but the other partner may feel a little aggrieved about having to chip in to pay down the other’s debt.